Introduction

 - Inversion

-- A spiritual and systemic mechanism where truth is reversed to uphold domination: light is framed as darkness and virtue is masked by vice.
+- A mechanism where truth is reversed to uphold domination: light is framed as darkness and virtue is masked by vice.

 - LASPO

-- Legal Aid, Sentencing and Punishment of Offenders Act 2012, which drastically reduced access to legal aid and accelerated court closures.
+- The Legal Aid, Sentencing and Punishment of Offenders Act 2012, a major UK statute that cut access to legal aid and reshaped who can realistically defend themselves in court.

 - SDPO